Homero Cavalheiro

 Homero Cavalheiro (10 July 1947 – 4 April 2021) was a Brazilian professional footballer and manager, who played as a centre-back.

-Player career
+Playing career

 As a player Homero didn't have much prominence in his career.
 He started at Cruzeiro de Porto Alegre in 1964 and played for the club until 1966, in the 1967 Campeonato Gaúcho, he defended Brasil de Pelotas.
 He also has spells attributed to Ypiranga de Erechim and EC Vitória de Salvador.

 Managerial career

 As a manager, Homero started in the youth categories of SC Internacional.
 In 1985 and 1989, he was the Brazilian coach at the FIFA U-17 World Cup.
 He also coached professional teams throughout Brazil, with emphasis on Internacional and Atlético Goianiense, where he was Série C champion in 1990.

 Personal life

 Upon retiring as a manager, Homero became the owner of a gym in the city of Porto Alegre, business he ran until his death.